ayushdhiman101/recursive-crawler-nodejs/README.md

 4) `MongoClient`- Connects to MongoDB database

 ### URL Updation
-Recusively keep updating the URL page by incrementing i value by 1.
+Recursively keep updating the URL page by incrementing the I value by 1.
 We scrap 1 to n pages `https://stackoverflow.com/questions?tab=active&page=1` to  `https://stackoverflow.com/questions?tab=active&page=n` (in our case 50)

 ### DOM value selection
-From the HTML code of the page we select particualr DOM values that we require in that are - URL link, Number of answers, Number of views, Number of votes.
+From the HTML code of the page, we select particular DOM values that we require in that are - URL link, Number of answers, Number of views, Number of votes.

 ### Export Data
-The above values are exported to mongoDb database and exported as JSON and CSV files
+The above values are exported to MongoDB database and exported as JSON and CSV files